 Table 2.
-Estimate of ammonia emissions (kt NH3) from UK agriculture, 2016
+Estimate of ammonia emissions (kt NH3) from UK agriculture, 2018

-Totals may differ from sum of components due to rounding
+Totals may differ from sum of components due to rounding †Including goats and deer

-Past and Projected Trends: 1990 - 2030
+Emission Trends: 1990 - 2018

-Retrospective calculations based on the most recent inventory methodology were made for the years 1990 to 2016 and projections to 2030 (Table 3).
-Projected changes in livestock numbers, N fertiliser use and management practices are detailed below.
-There has been a steady decline in emissions (19%) from UK agriculture over the period 1990 - 2016, largely due to declining livestock numbers (Fig. 1) and fertiliser N use (Fig. 2), but also from increases in production efficiency.
-The decline is projected to level off under a business as usual scenario, with an estimated 23% reduction between 1990 and 2030, but only a projected 1% reduction compared with a baseline year 2005.
+Retrospective calculations based on the most recent inventory methodology were made for the years 1990 to 2018 (Table 3).
+There has been a steady decline in emissions from UK agriculture over the period 1990 - 2010, largely due to declining livestock numbers (Fig. 1) and fertiliser N use (Fig. 2), but also from increases in production efficiency, but this decline has levelled off in recent years.
+Emissions have declined by 19% since 1990, but increased by 2.0% since 2005, due in part to increases in urea fertiliser use, and particularly to increasing quantities of digestate applied to land from anaerobic digestion of food-waste, crops and livestock manure.